-The aggregate fees billed by the external auditors, related to the years ended December 31, 2012 and 2011 for professional services are set out below:
+The aggregate fees billed by the external auditors, related to the years ended December 31, 2013 and 2012 for professional services are set out below:

-Services Rendered Fees billed
+Fees billed

-Fiscal 2012 (1) Fiscal 2011 (1)
+Services Rendered Fiscal 2013 Fiscal 2012 (1)

-Audit Fees (2) \$2,113,500 \$1,690,300
+Audit Fees (2) \$1,524,000 \$2,113,500

-Audit Related Fees (3) \$871,000 \$896,000
+Audit Related Fees (3) \$934,000 \$871,000

-Tax Fees (4) \$0 \$17,000
+Tax Fees (4) \$85,000 \$0

-Other Fees \$0 \$0

-- (1) The Fiscal 2011 amounts include fees billed by Ernst & Young LLP ("E&Y"), as the external auditor of TMX Group until it resigned on August 1, 2012 and was replaced by KPMG LLP.
-E&Y billed TMX Group approximately \$182,700 and \$203,200 in 2011 and 2012 respectively, which is included under the heading Audit Fees.
-These amounts related to services provided by E&Y for the audit of TMX Group's financial statements in 2011 and for services normally provided by an auditor in connection with statutory and regulatory filings.
-The Fiscal 2011 fees also include amounts billed by KPMG LLP to TMX Group Inc. and CDS and their respective subsidiaries, which as of July 31, 2012 and August 1, 2012, respectively, became subsidiaries of TMX Group. - (2) For the audit of financial statements, including interim reviews of quarterly financial statements, and for services normally provided by the auditor in connection with statutory and regulatory filings, as well as services related to the Maple Transaction and TMX Group's acquisitions of CDS and Alpha. - (3) For assurance and related services that are reasonably related to the performance of the audit or review of financial statements and are not reported in (1), including the audit of the TMX Group Inc. pension plan, French translation services, CSAE 3416 reports and a Section 5025 report on internal control procedures at service organizations, as well as other services provided in connection with information technology controls. - (4) Fees for tax advisory services related to a review of a claim made by TMX Group Inc. under a tax incentive program.
+- (1) The Fiscal 2012 amounts include fees billed by Ernst & Young LLP ("E&Y"), as the external auditor of TMX Group until it resigned on August 1, 2012 and was replaced by KPMG LLP.
+E&Y billed TMX Group approximately \$203,200 in 2012, which is included under the heading Audit Fees.
+These amounts related to services provided by E&Y for services normally provided by an auditor in connection with statutory and regulatory filings. - (2) For the audit of financial statements, including interim reviews of quarterly financial statements, and for services normally provided by the auditor in connection with statutory and regulatory filings, including in 2013 services related to the Offering and in 2012 services related to the Maple Transaction and TMX Group's acquisitions of CDS and Alpha. - (3) For assurance and related services that are reasonably related to the performance of the audit or review of financial statements and are not reported in Audit Fees, including the audit of the TMX Group Inc. pension plan, French translation services, and reporting on internal controls as required by contract or for business reasons. - (4) Fees paid were for tax compliance services.